Lambdas Overview

 This feature is only available in an Essentials or Enterprise plan.
 Please visit our pricing page to learn more.

-Here is a FusionAuth lambda that adds additional claims to a JWT based on an HTTP request:
+For instance, the following lambda adds additional claims to a JWT based on an HTTP request:

 function populate(jwt, user, registration) {